H-Tech-Dev36/H-Tech-Dev36/README.md

 - 👀 I’m interested in hacking developent ext.
 - 🌱 I’m currently learning Phyton
 - 💞️ I’m looking to collaborate on the GHOST project
 - 📫 How to reach me :
 at my e-mail
-at my YouTube Channel [French]
+ssidiadnane@gmail.com

 <!---
 H-Tech-Dev36/H-Tech-Dev36 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.